rubenvanstaden/spira/README.md

 manipulations.
 Shape points are created in the instance cell
 method: `def create_points(self, points)`.
 * Introduces `term` which is a vertical connection port.
+* Routes are defined as a Shape with two connected terminal ports.

 ### Version 0.0.1 (Dec 01, 2018)
 * Initial release.